vladthegreen/community/README.md

 ## Contact us

-Let us know your questions, comments and ideas in our [Bluescape Community site](https://community.bluescape.com/).
+If you have any question or comments, please contact us in our [Bluescape Community site](https://community.bluescape.com/c/developer/14).